rdsaunders/rdsaunders-v2/README.md

 ## Layout

-The layouts for each content type are located in '/src/_includes/layouts/` they inherit `base.liquid`
+The layouts for each content type are located in '/src/_includes/layouts/` they inherit `base.njk`

 ## Transforms